Frequently Asked Questions

 Stanford Biosciences represents the majority of departments and programs in the School of Medicine, including BMI, that grant PhD degrees.
 You apply through Biosciences for any of those programs, and you may list two different programs in your application.

 What is the difference between Bioengineering and Biomedical Informatics?

 The biomedical computation track in Bioengineering is different from BMI in that it focuses mostly on physical simulation of molecular or physiological systems, and less on informatics issues of data and knowledge representation, storage, retrieval, mining, analysis and machine learning.
 The BMI program offers more opportunities for deeper training in computer science and statistics.
 Both programs allow students to work with virtually any faculty member, so students should choose a graduate program based on the aspects of the curricula that appeal to them.
 Also, Bioengineering is not part of Biosciences.

 Can I apply to both BMI and Genetics PhD programs at the same time?

-Yes, you can apply to up to any three programs or departments in Biosciences in the same year.
+Yes, you can apply to any two programs or departments in Biosciences in the same year.

 Can I apply to both BMI and Bioengineering PhD programs at the same time?

 No. You are limited to one PhD application per academic year.
-Applications to Biomedical Informatics go through the central Biosciences Program in the School of Medicine, which allows the applicant to select up to three Biosciences Programs for simultaneous consideration.
+Applications to Biomedical Informatics go through the central Biosciences Program in the School of Medicine, which allows the applicant to select two Biosciences Programs for simultaneous consideration.
 Unfortunately, Biosciences does not include Bioengineering, Computer Science or other engineering fields.
 Therefore, it is important to decide which program best fits your background and career goals.